-The first of those significant developments is the CVDRMP’s analysis of special studies that has led to an improved understanding of relative nitrogen loading rates from waste retention ponds, production areas, and land application areas.
-The CVDRMP’s SRMR combines the results of its own studies that estimated loading rates from waste retention ponds and production areas with the UCD 2017 Study’s estimates of nitrogen fertilizer loading rates from different sources in the Central Valley, including dairy cropland.
-In an marked departure from the conventional assumption that seepage from existing waste retention ponds is the most significant source of nitrogen loading to groundwater from dairies, the CVDRMP’s SRMR concludes that approximately 94 percent of all nitrogen loading from dairies (estimated at approximately 79,000 tons of nitrogen per year from all dairies in the Central Valley) is due to spreading dairy waste across crop lands, whereas seepage from waste retention ponds and production areas comprise four percent and two percent, respectively.
+The first of those significant developments is the CVDRMP’s analysis of special studies that has led to an improved understanding of relative nitrogen loading rates from manure retention ponds, production areas, and land application areas.
+The CVDRMP’s SRMR combines the results of its own studies that estimated loading rates from manure retention ponds and production areas with the UCD 2017 Study’s estimates of nitrogen fertilizer loading rates from different sources in the Central Valley, including dairy cropland.
+In a marked departure from the historic belief that seepage from existing manure retention ponds is the most significant source of nitrogen loading to groundwater from dairies, the CVDRMP’s SRMR concludes that approximately 94 percent of all nitrogen loading from dairies (estimated at approximately 79,000 tons of nitrogen per year from all dairies in the Central Valley) is due to spreading dairy manure across croplands, whereas seepage from manure retention ponds and production areas comprise four percent and two percent, respectively.
 The core of the CVDRMP’s SRMR’s recommendations are based on the new understanding of the relative contribution of nitrogen loading from the different sources of dairy discharges.

-Regarding management practices for production areas and existing waste retention ponds, excepting those that “do not intersect the water table,” the CVDRMP’s SRMR recommends those practices required under the Dairy General WDRs be continued without any added requirements.
-In recognition of the relatively low nitrogen loading from these discharge sources, coupled with the significant costs to implement improved management practices, particularly for waste retention ponds (e.g., installing a liner), the CVDRMP’s SRMR’s overarching proposed strategy is to focus improved control strategies on loading from land application.
+Regarding management practices for production areas and existing manure retention ponds, excepting those that “do not intersect the water table,” the CVDRMP’s SRMR recommends those practices required under the 2013 Dairy General WDRs be continued without any added requirements.
+In recognition of the relatively low nitrogen loading from these discharge sources, coupled with the significant costs to implement improved management practices, particularly for manure retention ponds (e.g., installing a liner), the CVDRMP’s SRMR’s overarching proposed strategy is to focus improved control strategies on loading from land application.

-For new or expanded waste retention ponds, the CVDRMP’s SRMR recommends replacing the tier 1 and tier 2 alternative requirements with a single-layer liner requirement with no groundwater monitoring.
+For new or expanded manure retention ponds, the CVDRMP’s SRMR recommends replacing the tier 1 and tier 2 alternative requirements with a single-layer liner requirement with no groundwater monitoring.
 For different reasons, the CVDRMP’s SRMR concludes the tiered options are unrealistic or too costly.

 Regarding land application practices, while a majority of the dairies reported applying manure nitrogen in accordance with the 1.4 A/R regulatory endpoint, the CVDRMP’s SRMR concludes that such reporting is likely inaccurate or much of the manure is “unaccounted for.”
 The rationale provided is that there is a high level of imprecision associated with implementation of the A/R ratio, stemming from the ratio’s inherent assumptions, imprecise sampling and testing to quantify key inputs and outputs, and generalizations regarding nutrient inputs that in some cases replace actual measurements.
 The CVDRMP’s SRMR asserts that these imprecisions need to be addressed to improve the utility of the A/R ratio as a nutrient management tool.